 Progressive is unique in that it is often willing to take on drivers that other companies may consider high-risk.
 Policyholders may be able to sign up for the Snapshot program to practice safer driving habits and save on their insurance.
 For South Carolina drivers making a carrier switch, Progressive may be particularly appealing as it allows you to see just how much of a discount you could earn with safe driving — without having to commit to a policy — through its Snapshot Road Test.
 While the company ranks below-average for customer satisfaction, it may still be a competitive choice for those with a budget.
 You could use its Name Your Price to determine which coverage types fit your finances to ensure Progressive is the right choice for you.

 Learn more: Progressive Insurance review

 Average car insurance cost in South Carolina

 When it comes to car insurance, South Carolina drivers tend to pay less than drivers nationally.
-While South Carolina drivers pay, on average, $1,512 annually for full coverage, the average cost of full coverage car insurance in the U.S. is $1,674 per year.
-However, minimum coverage in South Carolina is roughly about the same cost as the rest of the country.
+While South Carolina drivers pay, on average, $1,512 annually for full coverage, the average cost of full coverage car insurance in the U.S. is $1,674 per year, according to Bankrate’s 2021 study of quoted annual premiums.
+However, minimum coverage in South Carolina is roughly the same cost as the rest of the country.
 The national annual average for minimum coverage is $565, compared to $558 a year in South Carolina.
-The state’s lower average annual premiums for full coverage may be due in part to its more rural setting, decreasing the chance of incidents from congested traffic.
+South Carolina has several rural counties, which may experience a lower rate of incidents from congested traffic.
+This may account for the state’s lower than average full coverage premium.